intwinelabs/gremgoser/README.md

 * **Reporting Issues** - When reporting issues on GitHub please include your host OS (Ubuntu 12.04, Fedora 19, etc) `sudo lsb_release -a`, the output of `uname -a`, `go version`, tinkerpop server and version.
 Please include the steps required to reproduce the problem.
 This info will help us review and fix your issue faster.
 * **We welcome your pull requests** - We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
 	* Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.
     * If your pull request is not accepted on the first try, don't be discouraged!
-We will do our berst to give you feedback on what to improve.
+We will do our best to give you feedback on what to improve.
     * We're trying very hard to keep gremgoser lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
 However, we encourage you to fork our repo and implement it on top of gremgoser.
-	* Any changes or improvements should be documented as a GitHub issue before we add it to the project anbd anybody starts working on it.
+	* Any changes or improvements should be documented as a GitHub issue before we add it to the project and anybody starts working on it.
 * **Please check for existing issues first** - If it does add a quick "+1".
 This will help prioritize the most common problems and requests.

 Example